 Cancellation of Classes

-The Board of Regents has set minimum enrollment guidelines of 7 students in a graduate-level course and 10 students for an undergraduate-level course (known as the 7/10 rule).
-The administration may cancel classes that have low enrollments and/or do not meet the 7/10 guideline.
+The Board of Regents has set minimum enrollment guidelines of 4 students in a 700-800 level graduate course, 7 students in an entry graduate-level course and 10 students for an undergraduate-level course (known as the 4/7/10 rule).
+The administration may cancel classes that have low enrollments and/or do not meet the 4/7/10 guideline.